wushilin/tower-sessions-auto-memory-store/README.md

 The default memory store has a few limitation:

 1. Deleting expired session requires custom code.
 This implementation is fully automated.
+2. Deletion yield for other threads.
+It deletes maximum 10K per batch.
+   If more session to be deleted, next delete starts in 10 ms. Otherwise, next delete starts after 5 seconds.
+4. Dropping the memory store will stop the continuous deletion job.
-2. The deletion/update is using Mutex.
+5. The deletion/update is using Mutex.
 This code changed to RWLock, which supposed to be more performant
-3. Deleting expred session is more performant.
+6. Deleting expred session is more performant.
 This is implemented using VecDequeue and HashMap, so delete can be very efficient

 # This should be a drop in replacement for the memory store.